PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Wizard wasted no time in having Relan strung up by his ankles over the flame.
 What little blood remained in the poor boy dripped into the cool, hypnotic light.
 The unflames licked greedily at the blood and became a little more focused and defined with each drop.

 Asarah wept at this horrible sight.
-She wept for the Relan.
+She wept for Relan.
 He had tried to be a hero and he had failed.
 And now the stuff of his life was drained out to... it was horrible.
 She also wept for herself.
 That that this should be her state and condition.
 That she would meet her end here, under the Earth.
 And, it is true, she wept for Boltac.
 He was no hero.
 He was not equipped to even save himself.
 But in the end, he had come for her.

 She had forgotten her earlier words, but now they came back to her.
-"But that's how she *knows* that he truly loves him."
+"But that's how she *knows* that he truly loves her."
 Boltac wasn't a prince.
 This wasn't a storybook or a saga, but he had come for her.
 It was not what she expected from romance, but it was true.
 Or had been.
 Now Boltac was dead, not to return.
 And she had been so cruel to him.

 Grief piled upon grief and sorrow upon sorrow, but she was so afraid, she dared not give voice to her pain.
 Silent tears streamed down her face as if they could flood the interior of the Earth.